 "Warehouses were built to store stuff, as a buffer zone to help maintain the inventory and control it, so you knew where your finished goods or raw materials were.
 What I'm seeing on the finished goods side is a complete shift in the warehouse from storing stuff to being the touch point of retail customers," says Prouty.

 UNIT 8 THIRD-PARTY LOGISTICS

-Key vocabulary: third-party logistics (3PL) - 3PL providers - radio frequency identification (RFID) - in-plant operations - economies-of-scale - outsourcing to customer's needs based on market conditions and the demands and delivery service requirements for their products and materials.
+Key vocabulary: third-party logistics (3PL) - 3PL providers - radio frequency identification (RFID) - in-plant operations - economies-of-scale - outsourcing

 THIRD-PARTY LOGISTICS